A couple embraces while walking beside a pool amongst lush foliage.

 A city-wide event, you’ll find Oktoberfest celebrations wherever you go.
 The main focus is on Theresienwiese, a giant fairground just south of the city center.
 Seats and tables are hotly contested so it’s essential to book in advance.

-On the fringes of the Swiss border not far from Milan, northern Italy is famed for its lavish lakes.
+On the fringes of the Swiss border, not far from Milan, northern Italy is famed for its lavish lakes.
 Como and Maggiore, Garda and Lugano often steal the show, but others are also worth exploring.
-With European schools reopening and crowds disappearing, the romance of the region reawakens in September.
+With European schools reopening and crowds disappearing, the region’s romance reawakens in September.

 Lake Orta is my pick for its manageable size and unspoiled, authentic atmosphere.
 Clear waters are encircled by rolling hills and charming villages where restaurants actually have tables available.
 There’s room to stretch on the beach.
 Stroll Ortan San Giulio with its narrow, tangled medieval streets and gorgeous piazza overlooking the lake.
 The tiny village of Pella on the opposite shore has lovely beachfront restaurants and is home to the wonderful Casa Fantini hotel.